Omkara (2006 film): Soundtrack

-The music is composed by Vishal Bhardwaj and the lyrics are penned by Gulzar.
-The music was released on 7 July 2006.
+The music is composed by Vishal Bhardwaj with the lyrics written by Gulzar.
+The music was released on 8 July 2006.
 The official soundtrack contains 8 tracks.
-In 2007, the track "Beedi" was used as the Baganiya Song called "Hariya" which was sung by Zubeen Garg and Anamika Tanti from the album Jhumka.
+The track "Beedi" was used as the Baganiya Song called "Hariya" which was sung by Zubeen Garg and Anamika Tanti in the album Jhumka in 2007.
 In January 2009, it was also used as the theme tune to a Brazilian TV soap opera called Caminho das Índias, produced by Rede Globo.
 On the back of this success, "Beedi" received considerable airplay on pop radio stations in Brazil becoming the first Hindi-only song to achieve this.
 The mini-series' soundtrack, which includes the track, went on to become one of the biggest selling albums of the year.
 Eventually, Bipasha Basu became the talking point of the film for giving 2 chartbuster songs, "Beedi" and "Namak", both of which became immensely popular.
 According to the Indian trade website Box Office India, with around 1,150,000 units sold, this film's soundtrack album was the year's eleventh highest-selling.